cable8mm/xeed/README.md

 |uuid('uuid')                                    |uuid                    |char(36)                   |NO  |   |       |              |
 |year('year')                                    |year                    |year                       |NO  |   |       |              |

+## Code of Conduct

+In order to ensure that the community is welcoming to all, please review and abide by the [CODE OF CONDUCT](CODE_OF_CONDUCT.md).

 ## Credits

 - [Samgu Lee](https://github.com/cable8mm)